-Patients’ inability to easily download records from doctors and hospitals has hampered development of personal medical records systems such as a Google Inc. (GOOG) program that was shut down last year after it failed to gain enough users, said Farzad Mostashari, who leads the electronic records program at the Department of Health and Human Services.
+Patients’ inability to easily download records from doctors and hospitals has hampered development of personal medical records systems such as a Google Inc. (GOOG:US) program that was shut down last year after it failed to gain enough users, said Farzad Mostashari, who leads the electronic records program at the Department of Health and Human Services.

 Representative Renee Ellmers, a North Carolina Republican, plans to send a letter to the Centers for Medicare and Medicaid Services this week opposing the rules for the second stage of the program, on behalf of small doctors’ practices, said her spokesman, Darrell Jordan, in an e-mail.

 Ellmers is chairman of the House Small Business Committee’s health-care subcommittee.